donaldcummins/EBM/README.md

 EBM is an R package for maximum likelihood estimation of k-box stochastic energy balance models.

+## Update October 2024

+EBM has now been ported to Python.
+New users are strongly encouraged to download the [Python version](https://github.com/cemac/EBM/) instead, as the R package here is no longer actively developed.

 ## How to cite

 Cummins, D. P., Stephenson, D. B., & Stott, P. A. (2020).
 Optimal Estimation of Stochastic Energy Balance Model Parameters, *Journal of Climate, 33*(18), 7909-7926, [https://doi.org/10.1175/JCLI-D-19-0589.1](https://doi.org/10.1175/JCLI-D-19-0589.1)